Professor Robert Evans

 Professor

-- Media commentator
+Media commentator

 Overview

 My academic home is in the field of Science and Technology Studies (STS), and my interests are in the nature and use of expertise.
-This translates into questions about the sorts of knowledge needed to make decisions, who possesses it and how it is shared and acted upon.
+This translates into questions about the sorts of knowledge needed to make decisions, who possesses it, and how it is shared and acted upon.

 Within STS, my work has played a central role in founding what has been called 'Studies of Expertise and Experience' or the 'Third Wave of Science Studies.'
-The characteristic features of this approach are a more 'realist' approach to expertise that emphasises the role of tacit knowledge and and the development of a more explicitly normative approach through which STS scholars can to contribute to technological decision-making in the public domain.
+The characteristic features of this approach are a more 'realist' approach to expertise that emphasises the role of tacit knowledge and the development of a more explicitly normative approach through which STS scholars can contribute to technological decision-making in the public domain.

 2020